Changing Dashboard Cluster Lights

 However, this does not have to be accurate to the millimeter, but simply as accurate as possible so that nothing is displayed incorrectly.
 You can then check the speed with the digital speedometer and adjust it if necessary.

-Once the hands have been foiled and reinserted, the Rear plastic cover back on.
-Then screw the front cover back on with the 4 Torx screws and clean the whole thing again with a cleaning cloth.
-Your speedometer with modified lighting is now ready to be installed in the car.
+Once the needles are wrapped and reinserted, the rear plastic cover is put back on.
+Then, screw the front bezel back in place with the 4 Torx screws and clean the entire unit again with a cloth.
+Your speedometer with updated lighting is now ready to be installed back into the car.

 Finished speedometer on table